 The sugar solution is an irritant (like getting lemon juice in a cut on your finger), and it creates a local inflammatory reaction.
 This reaction then stimulates or “jump starts” the body’s own natural repair mechanisms.

 Today, prolotherapy is used successfully to treat many different painful conditions, including:

 Effective treatment usually takes between 3 and 6 treatments.
 Treatments are given approximately once a month.
 If no signs of improvement are seen after 3 treatments, treatment is usually discontinued.
 If there is marked improvement after only 1-2 treatments, then no further treatments may be necessary.
 There is no limit to the number of treatments that may be given, as long as improvement continues to be seen.
 There is also no increase in risk factors with subsequent treatments.

 The effectiveness of prolotherapy treatment may be enhanced by improving nutrition (including taking supplements such as glucosamine and MSM) and optimizing hormone balance.

 Prolotherapy is extremely safe, and while there are risks to any injection procedure, the risks are minimal.
-At Valley Sports Physicians, we have never had any long-term adverse effects from prolotherapy treatments.
+At Valley Sports Physicians & Orthopedic Medicine, we have never had any long-term adverse effects from prolotherapy treatments.
 We've been performing Prolotherapy since 1995 – longer than any physician in Connecticut and longer than most in all of New England and even in the US!